-- Environmental projects: for example, habitat restoration and management, woodland planting and maintenance, streetscape projects, community allotments and gardens and environmental arts projects. - Net Zero Projects: Projects linked to the realisation of net zero objectives. - Environmental education projects: for example, school sensory gardens and habitat creation areas, weather stations and environmental education packs. - Employability and training programmes: employability support and small business up-skilling programmes coordinated by East Ayrshire Local Employability Partnership to enable members of the local community to access jobs in sectors of the economy where there are local job opportunities. - Community based social enterprises: capital and revenue support is available for new or existing social enterprises to develop their project or expand their operation/geographical area of operations to the benefits of communities in East Ayrshire. - Community led service provision: for example, new initiatives that help improve the environment such as rural community transport initiatives where there is demonstrable case that the project will reduce carbon footprint and/or improve the environment. - Community led sports and leisure: for example, capital projects, such as improvements to sports/community land or buildings, pitch improvements, floodlighting, cycle tracks and path networks. - Community income-generating projects: support for projects whose main focus is income generation to support community activity.
+- Environmental projects: for example, habitat restoration and management, woodland planting and maintenance, streetscape projects, community allotments and gardens and environmental arts projects. - Environmental education projects: for example, school sensory gardens and habitat creation areas, weather stations and environmental education packs. - Employability and training programmes: employability support and small business up-skilling programmes coordinated by East Ayrshire Employability Forum to enable members of the local community to access jobs in sectors of the economy where there are local job opportunities. - Community based social enterprises: capital and revenue support is available for new or existing social enterprises to develop their project or expand their operation/geographical area of operations to the benefits of communities in East Ayrshire. - Community led service provision: for example, new initiatives that help improve the environment such as rural community transport initiatives where there is demonstrable case that the project will reduce carbon footprint and/or improve the environment. - Community led sports and leisure: for example, capital projects, such as improvements to sports/community land or buildings, pitch improvements, floodlighting, cycle tracks and path networks. - Community income-generating projects: support for projects whose main focus is income generation to support community activity. - Health and wellbeing projects support for projects will help improve the health and wellbeing of communities, such as outdoor gyms, dementia care programmes and local food production projects.